apeterswu/RL4NMT/README.md

 Reinforcement Learning for Neural Machine Translation

+EMNLP 2018 paper: A Study of Reinforcement Learning for Neural Machine Translation

 Dataset and models will be relased if needed.

 # Reinforcement Learning for Neural Machine Translation (RL4NMT) based on Transformer